Visual and Performing Arts

 The fine arts also provide learners with non-academic benefits such as promoting self-esteem, motivation, aesthetic awareness, cultural exposure, creativity, improved emotional expression, as well as social harmony and appreciation of diversity.
 These are the very fibers of the fabric known as our American culture.
 As a Jesuit school, we emphasize the uniqueness and acceptance of each person, encourage a lifelong openness to growth; love and acceptance of self and provide a realistic knowledge of the world and its structures.
 The highest standards in all things are our aspiration along with preparing our students for active participation in the community for the service of others.

-All students must complete one-half credit in Fine Arts in order to graduate from Marquette University High School; however, those students with an aptitude in the arts typically take a Fine Arts course each semester throughout their four years.
+All students must complete one-half credit in Fine Arts (Visual Arts or Music) in order to graduate from Marquette University High School; however, those students with an aptitude in the arts typically take a fine arts course each semester throughout their four years.

 The Prep Players, the drama organization of the school, is open to students of all four years.
 There are opportunities in Prep Players for any students manifesting an interest in acting, singing, dancing, stagecraft, lighting, sound, music, and theater house management.